 "Last year was not very good," Johnson said.
 "I wasn't used to that.
 And I don't want it to happen again.
-So if they feel this is the best thing to make our team better, then I'm all for it."'Ready to go'
+So if they feel this is the best thing to make our team better, then I'm all for it."

 As one of 10 Vikings who finished 2011 on injured reserve, Brinkley has felt added energy as he plows through the team's offseason conditioning program.
 Brinkley missed all of last season after having surgery to repair a torn labrum in his right hip.

 Now the stage has been cleared for Brinkley to become the starter at middle linebacker, though he might get a small push from free-agent signee Marvin Mitchell and seventh-round pick Audie Cole.

 "I'm back totally, 100 percent.
 Ready to go," Brinkley said.
 "Any drill the coaches may think of, I can do it.
 I can do it to the best ability of anybody."